Which of the following statements correctly reflects the treatment of felony convictions under the education credits?

 Study for the Oregon Tax Consultants Exam.
 Prepare with flashcards and multiple choice questions, each with hints and explanations.
 Get ready for your exam!

-The treatment of felony convictions regarding education credits is quite distinct in the context of tax law.
-Neither the American Opportunity Credit nor the Lifetime Learning Credit disallows or considers felony convictions in their eligibility criteria.
-This means that having a felony conviction does not automatically preclude someone from claiming these educational credits.
+The treatment of felony convictions under the education credits is accurately summarized by stating that neither the American Opportunity Credit nor the Lifetime Learning Credit considers felony convictions in their eligibility requirements.
+This means that having a felony conviction does not disqualify an individual from claiming either of these education credits.

 Subscribe